Opencast-Moodle/documentation/docs/block/about.md

 ```
 Please take extra care that the `editingteacher,manager` list of roles should match the list of roles who are given the `block/opencast:addvideo` capability in your Moodle instance.
 After adding the Boost nav drawer item, you can also remove the `block/opencast:addinstance` capability from all roles as adding the block is not really necessary anymore.

+## Export and import settings
+If you want to export and import the administrator settings of the block, you can use the [Admin presets](https://moodle.org/plugins/block_admin_presets) block.
+The admin presets block can be added to the frontpage (https://yourmoodlesite.com/?redirect=0).
+After adding the block, you can select which settings to export or choose a file from which settings should be imported.